 Then there’s the fact that the beer itself does not follow all the traditions of a Belgian Wheat beer.
 Villa took many liberties in Americanizing the palate and adding his signature Valencia orange peel for sweetness.

-The Mango Wheat version is also a great example of a very untraditional take on this centuries-old style of brewing.
+The Mango beer version is also a great example of a very untraditional take on this centuries-old style of brewing.

 Ultimately, Blue Moon’s craft beer lawsuits and trademark disputes were thrown out, but there are still many beer lovers and industry experts who worry about the impact of big companies labeling themselves as “craft.”